natanael-zamfir/natanael-zamfir/README.md

-# ⚡️Nathan (Natanael) Zamfir: Cybersecurity Project Portfolio 🛡️
+# ⚡️Nathan (Natanael) Zamfir: Cybersecurity Portfolio 🛡️

 Entry-level cybersecurity professional with an engineering background and hands-on experience in threat hunting, incident investigation, and defensive security.
 Skilled in analysing endpoint telemetry using Microsoft